-A resistor is a part that dissipates power, normally by means of heat.
-The implementation is defined by the relationship known as Ohm's law: V=I X R where V is the voltage over the resistor in volts, I refers to the current through the resistor in amps and R is the resistor value in ohms.
-The representations for a resistor are shown in Fig. 1.1.
+A resistor is a part that dissipates power, normally through heat.
+This dissipation process can be defined by the relationship known as Ohm's law: V=I X R where V is the voltage over the resistor in volts, I refers to the current through the resistor in amps and R is the resistor value in ohms.
+The symbols for a resistor which are normally used schematics are shown in the following Fig. 1.1.

-Either we are able to make use of resistor to alter the voltage at a specific location in the circuit, or we could apply it to change the current at a desired location of the circuit.
+Resistors can be used in two basic ways in an electronic circuit.
+We can use a resistor either to alter the voltage at a specific location in the circuit, or to change the current at a desired location of the circuit.

 The resistor's value may be identified through the colored rings around it.
-You will find 3 fundamental rings or bands that impart us with these details (Fig. 1.2).
+You will find 3 fundamental rings or bands that enlightens us with the following details (Fig. 1.2).

 Generally speaking, the bigger the resistor, the greater power it may be rated to handle.
 The power rating in watts may differ from 1/8 W up to many watts.
 This power is basically the product of voltage (V) and current (I) passing through the resistor.